joekreu/basic_pcp/DETAILED_GUIDE.md

 author: "joekreu"
 ---

-The repository contains several demo implementations of expression parsers based on _binding powers_, _precedence climbing_ and _insertion of fake operands_.
+This repository contains several demo implementations of iterative, recursive and mixed (iterative and recursive) expression parsers based on _binding powers_, _precedence climbing_ and _insertion of fake operands_.
 Very few lines of Python code are enough for the core of a parser that creates a parse tree from operands and operators (prefix, infix, postfix) with virtually arbitrary binding powers.
-The parsing algorithms are _iterative_, _recursive_, or _mixed_ (_loops_ and _recursion_).

 Python 3.8 or higher is required.

 ## 1. Introduction

-The expressions to be parsed can consist of atomic operands, binary infix operators, unary prefix and unary postfix operators, such as
+The expressions to be parsed can consist of atomic operands, binary infix operators, unary prefix and unary postfix operators.
+In the following example, `&` is a prefix operator, `!` is a postfix operator, and `>`, `*`, `+` are infix operators:

 ```text
 (1)   & a > 7 * b ! + 2
 ```

-where `&` is a prefix operator, `!` is a postfix operator, and `>`, `*`, `+`
-are infix operators.
+Inserting 'fake operands' allows parsing unary operators as infix operators.

-Parsing is based on _binding powers_ instead of _precedence_ and _associativity_.
-Every infix operator has a _left_ and a _right_ binding power (_lbp_ and _rbp_).
-Binding powers are integers.
-A greater binding power means stronger binding of the operator in the corresponding direction (left or right).

-An operator will be _right associative_ if its _rbp_ is less than its _lbp_.
+> _Note:_ The parsing algorithms presented here are much more powerful.
+> Using straightforward extensions, parenthesized subexpression, function
+> invocations and _mixfix_ operators, such as `if ... then ... else ...`, can
+> be parsed.
+Instead of simply fetching the next atomic operand from the token
+> sequence, a whole _primary expression_ can be parsed recursively.
+This
+> should be investigated separately.

+Generally, precedence climbing parsing of expressions can be controlled by _precedence_ (a number) and _associativity_ (_left_ or _right_) of operators, or alternatively by _binding powers_.
+In the latter case, an infix operator has a _left_ and a _right binding power_, denoted by _lbp_ and _rbp_.
+Initially, prefix operators have only an _rbp_ and postfix operator have only an _lbp_.
+Typically, _lbp_ and _rbp_ are integers.
+Binding powers indicate the strength of binding in the corresponding direction.

+In simple situations, greater binding powers mean the same as higher precedence.
+Parsing based on binding powers can be more powerful, though.
+Precedence and associativity can be expressed by equivalent definitions of binding powers, but not always vice versa.
+In a way, the definition of general binding power based parsing is in the code of the parsers.

-Initially, prefix operators have only an _rbp_, and postfix operators have only an _lbp_.
-Inserting 'fake operands' and defining additional binding powers allows parsing unary operators as infix operators.
-Thus parsing of expressions with infix, prefix, and postfix operators is reduced to the following simple scheme with `n` operators and `n + 1` operands:
+In this repository, parsing of expressions with infix, prefix, and postfix operators is reduced to the following simple scheme with `n` operators and `n + 1` operands:

 ```text
 (**)         A0 Op1 A1 Op2 A2 ...
 Opn An
 ```

 where `A0`, `A1`, ... are _atomic operands_ and `Op1`, `Op2`, ... are
 _infix operators_.
+The case `n = 0` (one atomic operand, no operator) is
+included.

+The _parsing rules_ consist of the set of valid operators and their binding powers.
+The rules can be dynamically loaded; e.g., from a text file.

+Atomic operands (e.g., numbers and identifiers) consist of one _token_ only.

+The parser's job is to transform the sequence `(**)` into a _parse tree_, taking into account the parsing rules.

+For example, usually the operator `*` has higher precedence (or greater binding powers) than the operator `+`, therefore the expression `a + b * c` will be parsed as `a + (b * c)`, not as `(a + b) * c`.

+An infix operator is _left associative_ if consecutive occurrences of this operator are parsed left to right.
+The expression `a + b + c` is parsed as `(a + b) + c`, because `+` is left associative.
+The exponentiation operator `^` is right associative, therefore `a ^ b ^ c` is parsed as `a ^ (b ^ c)`.

+An operator will be right associative if its _rbp_ is less than its _lbp_.

+Unary operators do not fit directly into the scheme `(**)`.
+They get adjusted to the basic situation by inserting 'fake' operands and 'fake' binding powers.
+The left operand `$PRE` is inserted before a prefix operator, and the right operand `$POST` is inserted after a postfix operator.
+Furthermore, prefix operators are assigned a fake left binding power of `100`, and postfix operators are assigned a fake right binding power of `100`.
+This procedure virtually converts the unary operators to infix operators, with typically very different _lbp_ and _rbp_.
+'Normal' (user defined) binding powers are required to be less than 100.

-By inserting fake operands as described, the expression `(1)` becomes
+By inserting fake operands, the expression `(1)` becomes

 ```text
 (2)   $PRE & a > 7 * b ! $POST + 2
 ```

-where `$PRE` is a fake left operand for the prefix operator `&` and `$POST` is a fake right operand of the postfix operator `!`.
-The prefix operator `$` is assigned an additional left binding power of `100`, and the postifx operators `!` is assigned an additional right binding power of `100`.
+Binding powers smaller than 6 are also considered 'reserved'.
+For example, a negative _lbp_ is assigned to the artificial `$END` token (see section 2).
+The benefits of other small 'internal' binding powers become visible in more elaborate parsers.
+E.g., the _comma_ can possibly be parsed as an _operator_ with small binding powers.

-User defined binding powers are required to be integers in range `6 to 99`.
+In summary, user defined binding powers should be integers in range `6 to 99`.

 The _lbp_ and _rbp_ values of a specific operator can be equal or differ by any number, as long as they are in this range.
 Binding powers of unary